Osmocom: History and usage

-In 2008 Harald Welte and Dieter Spaar experimented with a base transceiver station from Siemens that was end-of-life and implemented the BSC side of the A-bis protocol, which eventually turned into OpenBSC.
+In 2008 Harald Welte and Dieter Spaar experimented with a base transceiver station (BTS) from Siemens that was end-of-life and implemented the BSC side of the A-bis protocol, which eventually turned into OpenBSC.
 After attracting more interest, support for other BTS models was added.
 The first release of the OpenBSC project took place at the 25th Chaos Communication Congress held in December 2008.

 In the following years, the software has been used at various hacker cons such as the Chaos Communication Congress, Chaos Communication Camp and Electromagnetic Field to provide a cellular network.

 In 2010, a telephone-side implementation of the GSM stack was developed, named OsmocomBB.
 Together with OpenBSC, these projects became part of the new Osmocom umbrella project.

 The Sysmocom GmbH company was founded by Welte and Holger Freyther in 2011 to provide commercial support.

 Since 2018 Osmocom software and Sysmocom hardware has been used in Villa Talea de Castro in Mexico to provide a cellular network to around 3500 people.

 Osmocom software has been used in research projects.